 What is a quick-disconnect fitting?

 A quick-disconnect fitting is a watertight connection made between different types of tubing and water filtration systems that can be put together or taken apart quickly and easily.
 The fitting gives any user the ability to add a break in a line of tubing for any application requiring quick removal of tubing from another connector.
+Because of their ability to remove quickly, quick-disconnect fittings are used in systems where regular disconnections are needed.

 How does a quick-disconnect fitting work?